qmk/qmk_firmware/docs/newbs_testing_debugging.md

 ## Debug Examples

-Collection of real world debugging examples.
+Below is a collection of real world debugging examples.
 For additional information, refer to [Debugging/Troubleshooting QMK](faq_debug.md).

 ### Which matrix position is this keypress?